Limits on Sub-GeV Dark Matter from the PROSPECT Reactor Antineutrino Experiment: Experimental Search

 The rare event search performed in this paper rests on the assumption that any observed diurnal sidereal modulation in the rate of detected signal candidates arises from variations in the flux of DM traversing the PROSPECT detector.
-However, variations in signal-like event rates may also arise from modulations in the flux of incident of cosmic neutrons and muons~\cite{nucifer,stereo_2019,prospect_prd}.
+However, variations in signal-like event rates may also arise from modulations in the flux of incident of cosmic neutrons and muons~\cite{nucifer,stereo_2019,prospect_prd}: a relative reduction in the flux of incident cosmic neutrons will result in similar reductions in neutron-proton recoils inside of PROSPECT, which are largely indistinguishable from DM-proton recoils.
 To quantify the level of expected cosmogenic variation in the two~week PROSPECT dataset, we use the n-Li capture dataset described above, which occurs at a high rate ($\sim$10~s$^{-1}$) in the detector.
-We note that PROSPECT has previously demonstrated that differing cosmogenically-induced event types, including n-Li captures, show consistent rate fluctuations in response to changing atmospheric pressure~\cite{prospect_prd}.
-Average n-Li capture rates for each of the 24 sidereal hours in the sidereal day were divided by the total averaged n-Li capture rate to obtain hourly correction factors; these factors were then applied to various signal predictions used to perform the DM exclusion analysis described in the following Section.
-Correction factors for each sidereal hour, depicted in the following Section (Figure~\ref{fig:asymmetry}), have an associated statistical uncertainty of 0.2\%, and are all within 1.5\% of unity.
+We note that PROSPECT has previously demonstrated that differing cosmogenically induced event types, including n-Li captures, show consistent rate fluctuations in response to changing atmospheric pressure~\cite{prospect_prd}.
+Average n-Li capture rates for each of the 24 sidereal hours in the sidereal day were divided by the total averaged n-Li capture rate to obtain hourly correction factors; these factors were then applied to various signal predictions used to perform the DM exclusion analysis described in the following section.
+Correction factors for each sidereal hour, depicted in the following section (Fig.~\ref{fig:asymmetry}), have an associated statistical uncertainty of 0.2\%, and are all within 1.5\% of unity.

-\subsection{Final Candidate Dataset and Cross-Checks}
+\subsection{Final candidate dataset and cross-checks}